-Praised by The New York Times as "A creamy voiced mezzo-soprano," Mexican born, Cecilia is a versatile singer that has performed around the world singing different music styles, from early music to contemporary music and jazz.
+Mexican born, Cecilia is a versatile singer that has performed around the world singing a variety of music styles, especially early and contemporary music.

-Cecilia is also active in the world of early music, performing constantly with Ars Lyrica Houston, Mercury Houston, and The Bach Society Houston, as well as the Fesitvalensemble in Stuttgart, Germany, and the Festival de Música Barroca de San Miguel de Allende, México.
+Her experience in early music include performances with Ars Lyrica Houston, Mercury Houston, and The Bach Society Houston, as well as the Fesitvalensemble in Stuttgart, Germany, and the Festival de Música Barroca de San Miguel de Allende, México.
 She is also a member of the Kaleidoscope Vocal Ensemble, performing early and contemporary music.

-Recordings include Cruzar la Cara de la Luna, with Albany Records, NY; featured soloist in the Grammy winner album Duruflé: The Complete Choral Works with Signum Records and a special appearance in Encantamiento, an album with music by Daniel Catán, and her upcoming and first solo album of Latin American songs, Reencuentros, produced by mulitple time Grammy winner, Blanton Alspaugh.
+Recordings include Cruzar la Cara de la Luna, with Albany Records, NY; soloist in the Grammy winner album Duruflé: The Complete Choral Works with Signum Records, a special appearance in Encantamiento, an album with music by Daniel Catán, and her upcoming and first solo album of Latin American songs, Reencuentros, produced by mulitple time Grammy winner, Blanton Alspaugh.